IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Experimental Evaluation

 \subsection{Datasets}

 Four real-world datasets across several domains ({\it e.g.}, social and co-authorship networks with node metadata) commonly adopted in the literature are used as the underlying graph $G$, namely {\bf Coauthorship-CS (CS)}, {\bf Coauthorship-Physics (Physics)},\footnote{The two co-authorship networks are publicly available online (https://github.com/shchur/gnn-benchmark/tree/master/data).} {\bf Douban},\footnote{The dataset is publicly available online (https://github.com/maffia92/FINAL-network-alignment-KDD16).} and {\bf Ego-Facebook (Ego-FB)}~\cite{snapdata}.
 The four datasets are intentionally chosen from our empirical study to display different behaviors of \textsf{IM-META} and benchmark methods under various settings.
-It is worth noting that it would hardly be possible to perform experiments on larger datasets since the results using the greedy IM algorithm would take too long to be acquired (see Section \ref{sec:4c} for the runtime complexity of the greedy IM algorithm).

 We also make use of the associated node features provided in these datasets as the collected node metadata $\mathcal{X}$.
 For all experiments, we treat graphs as undirected.
 The statistics of each dataset, including the number of nodes and the number of edges, and the number of node features, are described in Table~\ref{tab:dataset}.
 Note that all metadata presented in these datasets are anonymized as binary values for privacy preservation.